Free and Fast Shipping Free & Fast Shipping

 By having a good grasp and understanding of how to convert volts to watts, you can smoothly make the decision when choosing the right home battery backup for your home and that should fit your budget.

 You may want to consider Nature’s Generator Elite - Gold System can work with electronics from 12-volt power to 120-volt.
-It has 3 AC outlets and can deliver up to 3600-watt of peak AC power.
+It has 3 AC outlets and can deliver up to 3600-amperes watts of peak AC power.
 It can provide power to various devices for hours during emergency situations.
 At minimum, it can charge a smartphone a hundred times, power up a 32” LED TV for more or less 20 hours, or keep a refrigerator running between 13-20 hours.

 But if you want to make sure that your calculations are correct we highly recommend you to get in touch with a local expert or contact us us so we can assist you.